kwf612/MGARCH_MVP/README.md

 - Silke Kofoed Christiansen

 This repository contains
-1. data folder -  CVS with the main data used through out this thesis.
+1. data folder -  CVS with the main data used through out this thesis and Results from running the Python file.
-1. Descriptive_Analysis.R - Notebook used to generate the results used in Section 5: Description of the Data
+2. Eigen_GARCH.py - Contains the Eigen_GARCH function used to generate the results for the Dynamic Eigen GARCH model.
-2. results.ipynb - Notebook where all results are displayed (loaded from data folder)
-3. Replication_Hetland_et_al.ipynb - Notebook used to generate results based from Table 1 in Hetland et al. (2022)
+3. Descriptive_Analysis.R - R script used to generate for the Descriptive analysis.
-4. Eigen_GARCH.py - Contains the Eigen_GARCH function used to generate the results for the Dynamic Eigen GARCH model
+4. Python file - Notebook used to generate the results for the λ-MGARCH in the Empirical analysis.
-5. Descriptive_Analysis.R - Notebook used to generate the results used in Section 5: Description of the Data
+5. R file - R script used to generate the results for the GO-GARCH and the DCC-GARCH in the Empirical analysis.
+6. Replication_Hetland_et_al.ipynb - Notebook used to generate results based from Table 1 in Hetland et al. (2022)

-# An evaluation of the economic performance of the multivariate Dynamic Conditional Eigenvalue GARCH model compared with existing GARCH models
+## An evaluation of the economic performance of the multivariate Dynamic Conditional Eigenvalue GARCH model compared with existing GARCH models

 Our project is titled **An evaluation of the economic performance of the multivariate Dynamic Conditional Eigenvalue GARCH model compared with existing GARCH models**.
 Results for out Master thesis in economics from the university of Copenhagen.
 This repository contains the algorithm for the Dynamic Conditional Eigenvalue GARCH model (λ-MGARCH) introduced in Hetland et al. (2022 JoE).

-The **results** (tables, figures) of the project can be seen from running [Results.ipynb](Results.ipynb).
+If one is interested in running all the results manually, the files should be run in the following order: Descriptive_Analysis.R, Python file, R file.
+OBS. also change the the working directory.
+**Estimated run time:** 10 hours.

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
+**Dependencies:** Apart from a standard Anaconda Python 3 and R installation, the project requires multiple other installations, these can be found at the top of every script.

-``pip install chaospy``
-``pip install pathlib``